Welcome to the Podiatry Arena forums

 4. Louise Muir

-Louise Muir Member
+Louise Muir Active Member

 5. Louise Muir

-Louise Muir Member
+Louise Muir Active Member

 The simple mechanics of the foot allow for medial wedge correction of rearfoot varus to prevent pronatory compensation requirement to bring down the forefoot any lateral wedge will increase need for pronation and therefore internal knee rotation or where there is limited stjt compensation available the lateral wedge in a neutral or varus rearfoot will increase knee adduction but it will help where the knee OA has progressed to the stage of genu and rearfoot valgus as is often the case with knee OA.